Erica Fuhrmeister (she/her), PhD

 Graduate Student

-Briahna is a 2nd year master's student pursuing a M.S. in Environmental Health Science at the University of Washington Seattle.
-She recently completed her B.S. in Biology at the University of Washington Bothell.
-While at UW-B, Briahna spent a year working with Dr. Keya Sen's lab, searching for carbapenem-resistant Enterobacteriaceae within the crow-infested wetlands on campus.
+Briahna completed her M.S. in Environmental Health Science at the University of Washington Seattle in 2025.
+She completed her B.S. in Biology at the University of Washington Bothell.
 Her research interests are on environmental antimicrobial surveillance and the dissemination of antimicrobials from urban bird populations.
-Currently, she is working on monitoring for sexually transmitted infections in wastewater.
+Her M.S. thesis focused on monitoring for sexually transmitted infections in wastewater.
+Briahna is now a technician at the Fred Hutch Cancer Center working on human microbiome related to diet and disease.

 Dabojani Das, PhD (she/her)